w3f/polkadot-wiki/docs/learn/learn-assets.md

 ### Application Development

-{{ polkadot: Statemint :polkadot }}{{ kusama: Statemine :kusama }} provides an `approve_transfer`,
-`transfer_approved`, and `cancel_approval` interface.
+The Asset Hub provides an `approve_transfer`, `transfer_approved`, and `cancel_approval` interface.
 Application developers can use this interface so that users can authorize the application to effectuate transfers up to a given amount on behalf of an account.

 ### Cross-Chain Accounting

-{{ polkadot: Statemint :polkadot }}{{ kusama: Statemine :kusama }} uses a reserve-backed system to manage asset transfers to other parachains.
+The Asset Hub uses a reserve-backed system to manage asset transfers to other parachains.
 It tracks how much of each asset has gone to each parachain and will not accept more from a particular parachain.

-As a result of this, asset owners can use
-{{ polkadot: Statemint :polkadot }}{{ kusama: Statemine :kusama }} to track information like the total issuance of their asset in the entire network, as parachain balances would be included in the reserve-backed table.
-Likewise, for the minting and burning of tokens, an asset's team can perform all operations on {{ polkadot: Statemint :polkadot }}{{ kusama: Statemine :kusama }} and propagate any minted tokens to other parachains in the network.
+As a result of this, asset owners can use the Asset Hub to track information like the total issuance of their asset in the entire network, as parachain balances would be included in the reserve-backed table.
+Likewise, for the minting and burning of tokens, an asset's team can perform all operations on the Asset Hub and propagate any minted tokens to other parachains in the network.

-Parachains that want to send assets to other parachains should do so via instructions to
-{{ polkadot: Statemint :polkadot }}{{ kusama: Statemine :kusama }} so that the reserve-backed table stays up to date.
-For more info, see the "Moving Assets between Chains in XCM" section of the [article on the XCM format](https://polkadot.network/blog/xcm-the-cross-consensus-message-format/).
+Parachains that want to send assets to other parachains should do so via instructions to the Asset Hub so that the reserve-backed table stays up to date.
+For more info, see the "Moving Assets between Chains in XCM" section of the
+[article on the XCM format](https://polkadot.network/blog/xcm-the-cross-consensus-message-format/).

 ## Non-Fungible Assets

 Unlike fungible assets, the particular instance of a [non-fungible asset (NFT)](./learn-nft.md) has a separate meaning from another instance of the same class.
-{{ polkadot: Statemint :polkadot }}{{ kusama: Statemine :kusama }} represents NFTs in the [Uniques and NFTs pallets](./learn-nft-pallets.md).
+The Asset Hub represents NFTs in the [Uniques and NFTs pallets](./learn-nft-pallets.md).

 Similar to the Assets pallet, this functionality is encoded into the chain.
 Operations are